Still video camera: Film manufacturer responses

 At the time, both Polaroid Corporation and Eastman Kodak were rumored to have developed competing still cameras similarly using image sensors instead of film.
 Polaroid offered no comment regarding Sony's Mavica, but previously had published a patent describing a camera that stored images electronically by 1980.
 Kodak published its position in an internal employee newsletter: "Technical capability does not necessarily mean mass-market capability.
 For any number of reasons—including costs, convenience, quality, and size among others—electronic systems don't meet the needs and expectations of the amateur still-picture-taker."
+A Fuji executive, on the other hand, stated in 1980: "Silver halides will continue to be dominant for the next five years, but beyond that you will see more interfacing with electronics."
 Kodak was developing its own CCD sensors and prototype digital file-recording cameras, including both the Lloyd/Sasson 1975 digital camera and the 1988 1-megapixel monochrome "Electro-Optic Camera" for a U.S. Government client.

 The film companies would go on to release standalone appliances to view, record, and print images stored on video floppies, seeing the technology as a way to replace conventional film processing and slideshows, rather than film cameras.
 At Photokina '84, Fujifilm displayed its Fujix TV-Photo System, which was a Video Floppy player that could be connected to a user's TV; floppies could be created for a nominal fee when consumers dropped off film at a Fuji processing center in Japan.
 Kodak showed off its initial still video efforts in 1985, including the Color Video Imager, a color printer designed to take any analog video signal, and the Still Video Player/Recorder, which transferred a single still frame from an analog video source to a video floppy.
 The Color Video Imager displayed the input signal on a cathode-ray tube to expose a sheet of instant film; the Still Video Player/Recorder offered interline interpolation to improve the display of a single field; estimated retail price was US$700 for the Color Video Imager.
 Sony would respond with the ProMavica Recorder, announced in May 1986.